 Logs

-• Log files are a record of everything that has happened during loading of the modpack as well as tracking all activity ingame.
+Log files are a record of everything that has happened during loading of the modpack as well as tracking all activity ingame. - They can be used to locate a specific time, location and cause of crashes and other problems.

-• Scroll down the list of logs and find latest to obtain the most recent information.
+Scroll down the list of logs and find

 Singleplayer Saves

-• Saves contain all information about a world and dimensions in a game.
+- Saves contain all information about a world and dimensions in a game.

-• Within the Minecraft root directory, they are found in a folder called saves.
-This folder does not contain any world data for servers.
+Within the Minecraft root directory, they are found in a folder

-• This folder does not exist on a server.
+saves.
+This folder does not contain any world data for servers. - This folder does not exist on a server.

-• If you want to find similar information on a server use the world folder as detailed below.
+If you want to find similar information on a server use the

 World Files

-• World folders contain all the information about a world both on single player and servers.
+- World folders contain all the information about a world both on single player and servers.

-• The world folders on single player and servers will have the same name as the world that you created.
+savesfolder. - The world folders on single player and servers will have the same name as the world that you created.

 Mods and Config Files

-• Mods for Minecraft create two folders within the root directory.
+- Mods for Minecraft create two folders within the root directory.

-• mods contains all the .jar files that activate and process mods in your save.
+modscontains all the .jar files that activate and process mods in your save. -

-• configs contains text files that set the functions and options of a mod.
+configscontains text files that set the functions and options of a mod. -

-• The configs will always have names that relate to or match the appropriate mods.
-This can make them easier to find.
+The configs will always have names that relate to or match the

-On occassion a mod will create a folder in configs rather than a single file.
+On occassion a mod will create a folder inconfigsrather than a single file.
 These can be accessed and adjusted in the same way as the standard config files.

 Troubleshooting

-• The biggest issue that you may come across when trying to find your Minecraft folders occurs when a custom installation path was chosen.
+- The biggest issue that you may come across when trying to find your Minecraft folders occurs when a custom installation path was chosen.
 In this case, the resource pack folder button is still effective at finding your folders for you.

-• If you have experienced a crash but no crash reports have generated then the issue may be related to Forge, JAVA, or the launcher itself.
+- If you have experienced a crash but no crash reports have generated then the issue may be related to Forge, JAVA, or the launcher itself.
 Make sure that they are all up to date and working properly.

 Further Reading & External Links